 Oh, there's loads more nastiness where that came from.
 The Lulu plays by Franz Wedekind.
 Gobble 'em up.
 They're delicious.
 I named my cat Lulu.

-Also, if you're not convinced that these depictions of fin de siecle decadence are relevant to today, they're a subplot about overhyped tech stocks ruining peoples' fortunes.
+Also, if you're not convinced that these depictions of fin de siecle decadence are relevant to today, there's a subplot about overhyped tech stocks ruining peoples' fortunes.

 Thursday, July 16, 2015